olga-mir/k8s-multi-cluster/README.md

 Setup workload clusters config as described in [config/README.md](config/README.md).
 Workload clusters can be set and removed on the go, they don't need to exist before running the deploy script.

-More details on deploy process can be found here: [docs/bootstrap-and-pivot.md](docs/bootstrap-and-pivot.md)

 ## Deploy

 Deploy permanent management cluster on AWS (using temp `kind` cluster and then pivot)